Gordon Cheung: Here Be Dragons, 30 April – 17 July 2016

 The Sound of Silence, 17 February – 26 June 2016 F Gallery, First Floor

 This small selection from the Art Photography collection showcases works in which artists have captured the charged atmosphere of empty rooms and spaces.
 Through devices such as scale, perspective, manipulation of the image or, in the case of two of the works, introducing light behind the image, each artist has created a sense of drama and expectation.
 Whilst the images are devoid of any living presence, they hint at the aura of previous occupants.
-The rooms wait, empty and silent, but it is as if the air hums with muffled sounds from ‘off-stage’, outside the picture space.
-More information.
+More information:

 Please supply your email address to join our Mailing List and receive exclusive news about exhibitions and events, including special preview invitations to see our exhibitions before anyone else!
 Emails are kept to a minimum, and only relate to the Visual Arts and Temporary Exhibition Programme at Nottingham Castle Museum.
 Thank you for your interest.